shsagir/play-area-sync/docs/migrate-old-to-uni.md

 ---

 template:      article
-naviTitle:     Migrate Old to Universal App
+naviTitle:     Migrate Old App > Universal
-title:         Migrate Old to Universal App
+title:         Migrate Old App to Universal
 reviewed:      2016-11-10
-lead:          "The Old Stack is sunsetting.
-Here is how you manually migrate an Old Stack App to the new Universal Stack."
+lead:          "Here is how you manually migrate an Old App to the new Universal Stack."
 group:         platform
 stack:         all

 ---

+## Motivational intro

+The [Old App](/app-old) is sunsetting.
+This guide helps you to migrate an Old App to a [Universal Stack App](app-uni).
+It is recommened for all legacy website kind of projects with low - medium traffic.

+The Universal Stack is pretty much like the Old App stack in terms of backward compability and ease of use.
+It's faster and more affordable.
+Also see our [stacks article](/stacks).

+## Preparation

 Depending on the MySQL and web storage size of your App, the whole migration process should take you between a couple of minutes and an hour.

-## Preparation

 First you need to decide which Universal App plan fit's your needs.
 Start by checking your current Old App metrics in the Dashboard > Your App > Metrics.
 Find out: